bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   }
   ```

-### List secrets
+### List device credentials
-Below code fetches list of unencrypted secrets related to the order.
+Below code fetches list of unencrypted device secrets related to the order (like device credentials and share credentials).
 This will be available only between device delivered and data copy statuses.
+Add it into the Main() method that you already have in your code.
+You will need to enter the resource group name and job name in the code.

   ```
   // Input the name of the resource group